+Tenure: Permanent, full-time

-Tenure: Permanent, Part time (0.6FTTE) Reporting to: Through the Principal to the School Board and Puketeraki Kāhui Ako
+Reporting to: Through the Principal to the Board of Trustees;

+Reports directly to the Head of Learner Support and the Deputy

+Principal Student Engagement

-The LSC role is a full time, dedicated role.
+The LSC role is intended to be a full time, dedicated role.
 This role will need to be able to work with and influence the school / kura leadership team.
 They will also need to be able to build relationships across providers within the community of the LSDM.